skypjack/entt/docs/md/locator.md

 entt::locator<interface>::reset(handle);
 ```

-It's worth noting that it's possible to get handles for uninitialized services
+It is worth noting that it is possible to get handles for uninitialized services
 and use them with other locators.
 Of course, all a user will get is to have an
 uninitialized service elsewhere as well.

 Note that exporting a service allows users to _share_ the object currently set
 in a locator.
-Replacing it won't replace the element even where a service has
+Replacing it will not replace the element, even where a service has
 been configured with a handle to the previous item.<br/>
 In other words, if an audio service is replaced with a null object to silence an
-application and the original service was shared, this operation won't propagate
+application and the original service was shared, this operation will not propagate
 to the other locators.
-Therefore, a module that share the ownership of the
+Therefore, a module that shares the ownership of the
 original audio service is still able to emit sounds.